 Stress and Anxiety in Dogs Plays a Major Role!

 Your home and your family are your dog’s entire world.
 Any changes or disruptions of the norm could stress him out.
 Some of the more common causes are:

 - Moving to a new house

-- Showing - being exposed to other dogs
+- Competition - being exposed to other dogs

-- Athletic activities - hunting and trial dogs often show signs of stress
+- Athletic activities - hunting and trial dogs often display higher stress levels

 - Kennel time or having a sitter - always a high-stress situation

 - Loneliness or abandonment issues – anxiety often affects digestion

 - Introducing a new pet or a new baby can disrupt a happy routine